chaseruskin/orbit/docs/src/glossary.md

 ### Fileset
 A fileset is a collection of related files under a given name.
 A glob-style file pattern is used to discover the files of a given fileset.
 Filesets are used to group common files together into the blueprint during the planning stage of the build process.
 Orbit comes with built-in filesets for VHDL, Verilog, and SystemVerilog files.
 In addition, a target can configure its own custom filesets.

-### Intellectual Property (IP)
-An ip is a project with a manifest file at its root directory.
-At a minimum, an ip has two attributes: a name and a uuid.
-The name is a human-friendly identifier for the ip, while the uuid is a machine-friendly identifier for the ip used to help reduce ambiguity when potentially introducing ips of the same name into the catalog.

 ### Ip Specification (spec)
 The ip specification, or spec, describes the format for identifying and referencing an ip.
 Each ip in the user's catalog must have a unique spec.
 The format of a ip's spec is: `<name>[+<uuid>][:<version>]`.